That was what I was going to rant about this week.

 TAKING THE BAIT

 When I told my girlfriend about the acting opportunity, she was flattered, and she thought it might be a good experience to work with a renowned producer.
-One quick screen test later she was learning her lines, and within a month she heard that the first shoot would be on a remote location.
+One quick screen test later she was hired, and within a month she heard that the first shoot would be on a remote location.
 “How do I get there?” she asked, because she was too young to drive a car.
 “Don’t worry, I’ll take you,” said Hans.
 “It’s quite a drive, but I have a fast car.”

 At this point you probably hear the sound of a million alarm bells going off, but this was years and years ago, and we were quite naive.
 Hans loved everybody, and everybody loved Hans.
 His professional reputation was stellar, and there was no reason to doubt that his intentions were less than honorable.
 He always told us that he “wanted to pay it forward,” and pass his knowledge and experience on to younger generations.